 It’s said that life inspires art—and what better place to get inspired than in art school?
 (Or at least a college or university with a great Visual Arts program.)
 With so many programs across the country to explore, where do you start?
 Right here, of course!
-Below you’ll find amazing schools that offer Visual Arts majors throughout the Eastern US.
+Below you’ll find amazing schools that offer Visual Arts majors throughout the Northeastern and Southern US.
 This is a great place to get to know colleges and universities quickly and see if they offer programs you’re interested in.

 But that’s not even the best part!
 You’ll find a brief overview of each school’s Visual Arts offerings on this page, but if you want more info, each school name is linked to their CollegeXpress profile so you can learn more.
 Better still, you can click the green “Connect me” button below each school to have your CollegeXpress profile information sent directly to the admission office—then they’ll reach out to you with more information.
 There are so many ways to research and learn about schools on CX, so let’s get started.

 Albright College is a church-affiliated coeducational liberal arts college in Reading, Pennsylvania—45 miles from Philadelphia.
 With an enrollment around 1,650 and a 14:1 student-faculty ratio, the College offers more than 50 programs of study, including Costume Design, Design & Merchandising, Photography, and more.
 Albright students are supported in their creative pursuits through digital CADD technology, opportunities to showcase their work, artistic studios, and more.

 Asbury University is a private Christian liberal arts university in Wilmore, Kentucky—15 miles south of Lexington.
 With an undergraduate enrollment of 1,225 and a student-faculty ratio of 12:1, Asbury offers traditional majors in Art & Design, Ceramics, Drawing, Graphic Design, Painting, and Sculpture as well as more modern majors like Audio Production, Film Production, Multimedia Production, and Television & Video Production.
 Asbury’s School of Communication Arts also offers a 4+1 program, allowing students to finish their bachelor’s degree then receive a Master of Arts in Digital Storytelling in as little as one additional year.